werf/werf/docs/pages/reference/publish_process.md

 Note that werf automatically applies slug to the result docker image tag: `core/feature/ADD_SETTINGS` will be converted to `core-feature-add-settings-df80fdc3`.
 This convertation occurs in `werf ci-env` command, which will determine git branch from Gitlab CI environment, automatically apply slug to this branch name and set `WERF_TAG_GIT_BRANCH` (which is alternative way to specify `--tag-git-branch` param).
 See [more info about slug]({{ site.baseurl }}/documentation/reference/toolbox/slug.html).

-### Unnamed image in Gitlab CI job
+### Unnamed image in GitLab CI job

 Given werf.yaml with single unnamed image.
-The following command runs in Gitlab CI job for project named `web/core/queue`, in the git-tag named `v2.3.1`, docker registry is configured as `registry.hello.com/web/core/queue`:
+The following command runs in GitLab CI job for project named `web/core/queue`, in the git-tag named `v2.3.1`, docker registry is configured as `registry.hello.com/web/core/queue`:

 ```bash
 type werf && source <(werf ci-env gitlab --tagging-strategy tag-or-branch --verbose)